Drug-Free Workplace Training

-US Drug Test Centers makes available trainings to assist employers with the proper maintenance of a drug free workplace.
-Proper training will reduce exposure to liability in your drug free workplace program.
-These trainings include live trainings, webinar trainings and online trainings.
+US Drug Test Centers offers training to assist employers with the proper maintenance of a drug-free workplace.
+Proper training will reduce exposure to liability in your drug-free workplace program.
+This training includes live training, webinar training, and online training.
 Custom training opportunities are also available.

-- DOT Urine Specimen Collector Training
+- DOT Urine Specimen Collector Training.

-- Introduction to Drug Testing
+- Introduction to Drug Testing.

-- Employee Education
+- Employee Education.

-- Supervisor Training – Reasonable Suspicion
+- Supervisor Training – Reasonable Suspicion.

-- Designated Employer Representative (DER) Training
+- Designated Employer Representative (DER) Training.

-This course provides information concerning the effects of alcohol misuse and controlled substances abuse on an individual’s health, workplace and personal life.
-In addition to information on the five most commonly abused drugs — marijuana, cocaine, amphetamines, opiates & PCP — and alcohol, the course also provides the employee with information on Club Drugs and inhalants.
-A chart of drug and alcohol retention times in the body and a list of community help lines are all included.
+This course provides information concerning the effects of alcohol misuse and controlled substances abuse on an individual’s health, workplace, and personal life.
+In addition to information on the five most commonly abused drugs — marijuana, cocaine, amphetamines, opiates, and PCP — and alcohol, the course also provides the employee with information on club drugs and inhalants.
+A chart of drug and alcohol retention times in the body and a list of community helplines are all included.
 PDF files providing detailed information on the different drugs and other pertinent topics are accessible with a click of the mouse.
 There are chapter quizzes and a final exam.

-This course is designed to ensure supervisors maintain their understanding and “awareness” of the Reasonable Suspicion Testing process.
+This course is designed to ensure supervisors maintain their understanding and awareness of the reasonable suspicion testing process.
 The course is revised and updated annually and includes information on prescription drugs, patterns of abuse, ways to decrease workplace abuse, addiction, and what abuse actually costs employers and workers in profits, salaries, and taxes.

 Designated Employer Representative (DER)

-- Identify the roles and responsibilities of a DER for the Company.
+- Identify the roles and responsibilities of a DER for the company.

-- Learn how to handle unique or unusual situations (e.g., “temperature out of range”, “shy lung”, "shy bladder", “Refusals to Test).
+- Learn how to handle unique or unusual situations (e.g., temperature out of range, shy lung, shy bladder, refusals to test).